Skip to main content

 • “Lots of customization, collectibles, and not too grindy.”

-• “It runs bad, it looks pretty low tier and it is simply way too old-school grindy... even though it offered tons of unique features for JRPGs, it simply got way too dull and obnoxious too fast for me.”
+• “It runs bad, it looks pretty low tier and it is simply way too oldschool grindy/unique game… even though it offered tons of unique features for JRPGs… it simply got way too dull and obnoxious too fast for me.”

-• “I would be very interested to see a sequel with better gameplay; they got a lot of neat ideas but everything is brought down by how tedious the combat is, and you're forced to do a bunch of it if you want to get to the good parts.”
+• “I would be very interested to see a sequel (third game in the series) with better gameplay, they got a lot of neat ideas but everything is brought down by how tedious the combat is, and you're forced to do a bunch of it if you want to get to the good parts (visual novel elements).”

 • optimization

-The game's optimization has received largely negative feedback, with many users reporting poor performance, low framerates, and various glitches, particularly on PC.
-While some players experienced decent performance with occasional stutters, the overall consensus is that the game feels like a poorly optimized console port, leading to frustrating gameplay issues that detract from the experience.
-Many reviewers are calling for performance fixes to address these significant optimization concerns.
+The game's optimization has received significant criticism, with many users reporting poor performance, low framerates, and various glitches, particularly on PC.
+While some players experienced decent performance, issues like stuttering and clunky gameplay were common, leading to frustration and a call for patches to improve the overall experience.
+Overall, the game is viewed as a poorly optimized port, with many recommending waiting for fixes before playing.

 • “Performance was decent, some stutters but very playable.”